ShubhamSingh-04/coding-chatbot/README.md

 # Coding Chatbot

 A powerful and user-friendly chatbot designed to simplify the coding experience.
-Built using the Gemini 1.5 flash model, this chatbot assists developers with debugging, code completion, and understanding complex coding concepts.
+Built using MERN stack & powered by the Gemini 1.5 flash model, this chatbot assists developers with debugging, code completion, and understanding complex coding concepts.
 Whether you're a beginner or an experienced programmer, this tool is here to make coding more accessible and efficient.

 ## Chatbot UI